theislab/superexacttestpy/README.md

 ### Side function

-Some sides functions are available and will be described in the [readthedocs][link-api]
+Some additional functions are available and will be described in the [readthedocs][link-api]

 ## Installation